 Amazon Web Services (AWS) provides a set of publicly available AMIs that contain software configurations specific to the Windows platform, so that you can quickly start building and deploying your applications using Amazon EC2.
-First choose the AMI that meets your specific requirements, then launch an EC2 instance (virtual server) using that AMI.
-You connect to the instance using Remote Desktop Connection, just as you would with any other virtual server, and then use the instance just as you would use any other Windows server.
+First choose the AMI that meets your specific requirements, then launch an instance using that AMI.
+You connect to the instance using Remote Desktop Connection, just as you would with any other Windows server.